The Common Program of the People's Republic of China 1949-1954

 The communist revolution in 1949 marked the beginning of a new period characterized by cultural uniformity.
 Confucianism was condemned, and religious practices were prohibited by the government.
 Local cultural expressions such as music, opera, handicrafts, and others were repurposed to propagate the communist ideology's universal principles.
 Any behavior diverging from centrally prescribed economic and cultural guidelines was met with zero tolerance.

-Sects are viewed as counterrevolutionary groups and face greater persecution compared to religious followers.
+Sects were viewed as counterrevolutionary groups and faced greater persecution compared to religious followers.
 Despite the crackdown effectively weakening sects organizationally, it did not completely eradicate their influence.
 Instead, during the 1950s and early 1960s, they displayed a remarkable ability to sporadically revive.

-Buddhism, Taoism, and Islam have to get rid of their feudal characteristics, Protestantism and Roman Catholicism should disrupt their overseas connections and purge imperialist influences.
-All churches have to purge reactionary leaders and to support the new government.
-"In general, however, the united front policy in the 1950s stressed the desirability of materialists (weiwu lunzhe) and idealists (weixin lunzhe) working together to build socialist China, rather than the incompatibility of religion and socialism.21"
+Buddhism, Taoism, and Islam were required to eliminate their feudal elements, while Protestantism and Roman Catholicism were expected to sever their foreign ties and remove imperialist influences.
+All religious institutions were urged to oust reactionary leaders and support the new government.
+However, the united front policy of the 1950s emphasized the importance of materialists and idealists collaborating to build a socialist China, rather than highlighting the incompatibility between religion and socialism.

 The Hukou system limits the mobility of almost everyone in the rural areas and also the urban dwellers are limited in their migration possibilities.
 The great divide between rural and urban areas is the consequence of the Hukou system.